 - i.
-For higher education boards where the current ORP contribution rate is less than 8.00%, total contributions will increase beginning July 1, 2025.
-Based on estimates provided by the Louisiana Board of Regents, an 1.8% increase in contribution rate equates to an annual increase of \$11,060,692 in employer ORP contributions. - ii.
-To the extent employees at postsecondary institutions elect to participate in the ORP instead of the DBP, total contributions would increase. - iii.
+To the extent employees at postsecondary institutions elect to participate in the ORP instead of the DBP, total contributions would increase. - ii.
 To the extent some members of the ORP with more than 5 years of service, but less than 7, elect to participate in the DBP, contributions compared to present law would decrease slightly.
-However, for individuals who switch to the DBP, contributions to that individual member's ORP fund, which are solely for the benefit of that individual, will end, while contributions to the DBP, which become part of the DBP fund, will begin.
+However, for individuals who switch to the DBP, contributions to that individual member's ORP fund, which are solely for the benefit of that individual, will end, while contributions to the DBP, which become part of the DBP fund, will begin. - 2.
+Revenues:

-2. Revenues: